SeerLabs/entity-matching/HMM_README.txt

 2. Reference papers must be indexed by Elastic search

-Reference papers are indexed with the [index_reference_papers.py](index_reference_papers.py) Python script and this file can run by :
+Reference papers are indexed with the 'index_reference_papers.py' Python script and this file can run by :
 $ python index_reference_papers.py
-Don’t forget to set configuration settings at the beginning of the file for the database credentials.
+Don’t forget to set configurations the beginning of the file for the database credentials.

-3. Configurations in ‘header_configurations.txt’ must be set:
+3. Configurations of HMM model must be set:

-These configurations are defined in 'configurations.txt'.
+These configurations are defined in 'header_configurations.txt' file.
 This file contains the following information:
  	1. Reference and target database credentials
-	2. Name and the port of the reference index in Elastic search.
+	2. Name and the port of the reference index in Elasticsearch.

 4. model can run with the following command: python HMM.py

 Required packages are: